EYBlockchain/nightfall_3/nightfall-deployer/README.md

         },
     ```

-  - If whitelist functionality is required to perform transactions on the contracts, one is going to need to setup the `RSA_TRUST_ROOTS`.
+  - If whitelist functionality is required to verify users performing transactions, one is going to need to setup the `RSA_TRUST_ROOTS`.
 Under this
     setting are the Root Certificate Authorities that the contracts will trust for intermediate/end-user certificates.
 The `WHITELISTING` should
     have the value `enable` to enable the whitelisting functionality.
 This setting can be found in the file created in the `Step 1.`.